woooowoooo/wikiskin/README.md

 # Wikiskin
-A small extension (for firefox) to use skins on Wikipedia without logging in.
+A small extension (for Firefox) that lets you use skins on Wikimedia projects without logging in.